canonical/multipass/SECURITY.md

 All vulnerabilities are bugs, but not every bug is a vulnerability.
 Vulnerabilities compromise one or more of:

-- Confidentiality (personal or corporate confidential data).
+- Confidentiality (personal and corporate confidential data).
 - Integrity (trustworthiness and correctness).
 - Availability (uptime and service).